Contact the CMPA and schedule time to speak to a physician advisor

 The professional obligations and legal principles that usually apply to all physicians continue in the context of COVID-19.

 Physicians have a legal duty to ensure that everything they do for their patients meets the standard of care of a reasonably competent physician in similar circumstances.
-Colleges also expect physicians to meet their professional obligations by providing or arranging ongoing care for their patients irrespective of any symptoms consistent with COVID-19 or whether their patients have recently travelled to a region affected by the virus.
+Colleges also expect physicians to meet their professional obligations by providing or arranging ongoing care for their patients irrespective of any symptoms consistent with COVID-19 or whether they have been exposed to COVID-19.

 A number of Colleges also have policies that set out physicians’ obligations in the context of a public health emergency, which address some more specific obligations such as keeping informed of all pertinent emergency plans and public health communication systems.

-While physicians may not be required to assess patients in person who are exhibiting symptoms of COVID-19 or have travelled to an affected region, they would likely be expected to consult with patients over the telephone or through other means of telemedicine to assess whether patients should be re-directed to a properly equipped facility (e.g. public health unit, designated assessment centre, or hospital) for a detailed examination.
-There are also increasing efforts to facilitate assessment of patients at home with the assistance of public health so as to prevent the spread of the virus.
+While physicians may not be required in every case to assess patients in person who are exhibiting symptoms of COVID-19 or have been exposed to COVID-19, they would be expected to consult with patients over the telephone or through other means of telemedicine to assess whether patients should be re-directed to a properly equipped facility (e.g. public health unit, designated assessment centre, or hospital) for a detailed examination.

 Where a patient is referred to an assessment centre or another facility, to the extent possible, it is preferable to coordinate the referral with your local public health unit and/or the assessment centre/facility, to provide advance notice and to arrange for, or provide advice to the patient regarding an appropriate method of transportation to the facility (i.e. avoid public transportation).